dasilvajm/vllm-tools/NaviDemoSetup.md

 sudo docker run -it --network=host --device=/dev/kfd --device=/dev/dri --ipc=host --shm-size 16G --group-add video --cap-add=SYS_PTRACE --security-opt seccomp=unconfined -v $HOME/models:/models hyoon11/vllm-dev:20250417_fp8_navi_main_a1c35e7_dev
 ```
 <br>
 Note that this example mounts the $HOME/models folder to the container.
-Inside the docker, when a path to the model folder is required, use /models/<model-folder-name>, for example, '/models/DeepSeek-R1-Distill-Llama-70B-FP8-dynamic'
+When inside the docker and required to provide a path to the models use, for example, '/models/DeepSeek-R1-Distill-Llama-70B-FP8-dynamic'
 <br>

 Inside the container, launch the VLLM server: